YordanGeorgiev/qto/doc/md/userstories_doc.md

 As the UI Developer
 In order to deliver working ui units
 I want  to be able to quickly setup the existing project with minimalistic default set of data

+## 11. ARCHITECTURAL PERSPECTIVE

+### 11.1.
+Full horizontal scalability
+As the architect of an qto instance
+In order to be able to sell a solution, which does not require unknown amount of work regarding scalability I want the qto application to be fully horizontally scalable for both the application and database layers.